kollin-brandenburg/ICS_HCM/LabGuide200.md

 ## Introduction

-This is the second of several labs that are part of the **ICS Development Workshop**.
+This is the second of several labs that are part of the **ICS HCM Development Workshop**.

-In this lab, you will learn how to create a basic 'hello world' echo service, using a basic orchestration.
+In this lab, you will learn how to create a basic ICS connection, using a basic orchestration.

 ## Objectives